apache/tvm-rfcs/rfcs/0077-async-pipeline.md

 sch.annotate(loop, ann_key="software_pipeline_async_stages", ann_val=[0, 1])
 ```

 the result of transformation looks as follows.
-Note that there are two `async_commit_stage` for the same stage.
+Note that there are two `async_commit_queue` for the same stage.

 ```python
 A_shared = alloc([4])